Salmon Fishing In Alaska: A Complete Guide For More Salmon

 Most returning silver salmon are 8 to 15 pounds, and some are caught over 30 pounds.
 It’s not uncommon to catch silvers mixed in with other species of salmon or even steelhead.

-Jig fishing, fly fishing, bait fishing, and lure fishing are all effective for Coho salmon.
+Jig fishing, fly fishing, bait fishing, and lure fishing are all effective for Coho salmon fishing.

 King Salmon Fishing In Alaska